hydrogen1999/bidao-protocol/scenario/SCENARIO.md

 * `Bep20 <Bep20> Allowance owner:<Address> spender:<Address>` - Returns the BEP-20 allowance from owner to spender
   * E.g. `Bep20 ZRX Allowance Geoff Torrey` - Returns the ZRX allowance of Geoff to Torrey
   * E.g. `Bep20 vZRX Allowance Geoff Coburn` - Returns the vZRX allowance of Geoff to Coburn
-  * E.g. `Bep20 ZRX Allowance Geoff vZRX` - Returns the ZRX allowance of Geoff to the vZRX vToken
+  * E.g. `Bep20 ZRX Allowance Geoff vZRX` - Returns the ZRX allowance of Geoff to the vZRX bToken

 ## PriceOracle Values